 This swiss chard quiche uses eggs, fresh bitter greens, and goat cheese, and is easy to make ahead of time for a flavor-packed breakfast or brunch.

-I think Swiss chard might be the prettiest lettuce of them all.
+I think Swiss chard might be the prettiest green of them all.

 Because it comes in my favorite color…

 I just can’t get over those gorgeous hot pink stalks.

 And while the leaves might look slightly less breathtaking after you cook them– they’re still DELICIOUS.

 Swiss chard is mildly bitter (but not quite as bitter as kale), and cooked chard is a perfect way to add an extra layer of flavor to a dish.